EU initiatives against illegal maritime activities in the Gulf of Guinea: EU initiatives

-West and Central Africa Port Seurity (WeCAPS) launched in 2019 to address problems related to port security.
+West and Central Africa Port Security (WeCAPS) launched in 2019 to address problems related to port security.
 The aims for the program are threefold, they are 1) strengthen the compliance with International Ship and Port Facility Security standards (ISPS), 2) strengthen the prevention methods and resilience through detecting and handling of illegal or dangerous goods, substances and activities, 3) strengthen the resilience of an unpredicted leakage, attacks or explosions.
 WeCAPS is fully founded by the EU with a budget of €8.5 million and are implemented by Expertise France and will run to 2022.

 Sea Port Cooperation Project (SEACOP) aims to fight illegal maritime trafficking and criminal networks in 27 countries across West Africa, Latin America and the Caribbean.
 The project will supply the targeted countries with skills, IT tools and other needed equipment to establish or improve maritime information systems, strengthen intelligence capabilities and port control, and increase cooperation on national and regional level.
 SEACOP is implemented by FIIAPP with a period of 2010 to 2020 and founded by the EU with a budget of €3 million.

 Western African Police Information System (WAPIS) is an INTERPOL initiative fully founded by the EU through the European Development Fund (EDF) with a budget of €37 million.
 The project started in 2012 with the overall objective to strengthen coordination and information change of the regions law enforcement by: 1) giving West African police officers access to national and regional criminal databases to improve identification and investigations, 2) improve the analysis of terrorism and organized crime in the region and increase the understanding of crimes that originated in and passed through West Africa, 3) allow greater cooperation in the juridical and police sectors within the region, the EU and rest of the world.

 Support to West Africa Integrated Maritime Security (SWAIMS) program supports ECOWAS's Integrated Maritime Strategy and are founded by the 11th European Development Found West Africa Regional Indicative Programme with a budget of €29million in the time scope of 2019 - 2023.
 The initiative will overall increase maritime security in Gulf of Guinea by establishing strong institutions, governance and maritime policies in the coastal states.
 The program will also strengthen capacity building by providing equipment, training and collaboration with private sector and civil society.